nexiality/documentation/release/nexial-core-v3.0.changelog.md

   [Working With Execution Result](../commands/rdbms/index#working-with-execution-result) for more details.
 Not all `rdbms` commands are yet supported (to be ratified soon!)
 - supports connecting to MongoDB with SSL/TLS
+- improved support for AWS DocumentDB via the current MongoDB connectivity support.
+Nexial now includes standard AWS `rds-combined-ca-bundle.pem` in the `jks` form to simplify connectivity.
 - [`saveResult(db,sql,output)`](../commands/rdbms/saveResult(db,sql,output)): force FAIL when unable to execute query
 - [`saveResults(db,sqls,outputDir)`](../commands/rdbms/saveResults(db,sqls,outputDir)): force FAIL when unable to execute query